TheFelix93/ets-to-homeassistant/README.md

 	   * sensors (DPT-to-HA-Sensor-Type mapping table from documentation is used see https://www.home-assistant.io/integrations/knx/#value-types),
       * switches
       * [NEW] climate
+      * [NEW] Number new domain number (https://www.home-assistant.io/integrations/knx/#number).
+Optional: Specific settings like min, max, step can be set manually in yaml output, because there are to many usecases.
 	* [NEW] Deactivated functions, to skip ETS functions that might exist because of other reasons (I am open for improvements for your usecases, if you want to skip a function without changing the function name its technically possible, but was not relevant for my usecases.)

 This script uses ETS-Function-name-patterns to identify the function types and middle-group or any GA-Pattern to map GAs to HA specific attributes.